In Store Services

 The Flu Jab Service is available at your local Rowlands Pharmacy between September – March.

 Our hassle free approach means there is no appointment necessary.
-You will be asked a few questions to see if you are eligible and your jab will be administered by a qualified pharmacist in the privacy of the consultation room.
+You will be asked a few questions to see if you are eligible for the vaccine and your jab will be administered by a qualified pharmacist in the privacy of the consultation room.
 You will then be asked to remain in the pharmacy for 10 minutes following your vaccination.

 It is best to have the flu jab in early autumn before any outbreaks of flu.
 Remember that you need it every year, so don’t assume you are protected because you had one last year.
-If you belong to one of the eligible groups mentioned, it’s important that you have your flu jab.
 Call into Rowlands Pharmacy and ask our team about the Flu Jab Service.

 Flu is a highly infectious and very common viral disease.
-The effects of flu can be devastating, but by getting the flu jab you can stop flu in its tracks before it harms you or your family.
-Flu is not the same as the common cold.
-It is caused by a different group of viruses spread through the air.
-Flu is a serious condition and can cause mild to serious illness and even death.
-Symptoms can be more severe and last up to several weeks.
+The effects of flu can be devastating, but by getting the flu jab you may be able to stop flu in its tracks before it harms you or your family.
+Flu is not the same as the common cold, symptoms can be more severe and last up to several weeks.
+Flu and its resulting complications can cause mild to serious illness and even death.